dhwanibro/Rag-chatbot/README.md

 ## **Contributing**

 We welcome contributions!
 If you have suggestions or improvements, feel free to create an issue or submit a pull request.
+License

+This project is licensed under the MIT License.

+You are free to use, modify, and distribute this software under the following conditions:

+The original copyright notice and permission notice must be included in all copies or substantial portions of the software.
+This software is provided "as-is," without warranty of any kind, express or implied.
+For full details, see the LICENSE file included in this repository.